-One way to prevent hangovers is to drink a glass of water after a bottle of beer or shot of whiskey.
+One way to prevent headaches is to drink a glass of water after a bottle of beer or a shot of whiskey.

-Or have consume lots of water before going to sleep that way you’ll replenish any lost fluid.
+Or drink lots of water before going to sleep that way you’ll replenish any lost fluid.

 8. Can Help Prevent Kidney Stones

-The kidney is one of the most important organs inside our body.
+The kidney is one of the most critical organs inside our body.

 Water is essential to maintain a healthy Kidney.

-Kidney stone is what it is – stone-like clumps of mineral crystals that develop in the urinary track.
+A kidney stone is what it is – stone-like clumps of mineral crystals that develop in the urinary tract.

-It can result to severe pain from different areas like the pelvic, groin and genital areas.
+It can result in severe pain from different areas like the pelvis, groin and genital areas.

 There is some research that shows drinking water can reduce the risk of reoccurrence in folks who have gotten kidney stones in the past.